BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Related Work

 \subsection{Object 3D Representation}

 Providing 3D information about the object is essential for generalizable object pose estimation.
 The OnePose family employs dense point clouds to represent objects, while Gen6D constructs a volumetric representation from multi-view images and utilizes it for pose refinement.
 LatentFusion~\cite{park2019latentfusion} establishes 3D latent to represent objects for pose estimation and refinement.
 GS-Pose~\cite{cai_2024_GSPose} represents objects using 3D Gaussians~\cite{kerbl20233d} and performs pose refinement based on it.
 Despite their advancements, none of these methods offer a simple yet robust 3D representation for 6-DoF pose estimation for any unseen object, as they heavily rely on dense reference images or struggle under challenging conditions such as occlusion or textureless surfaces.
-To the best of our knowledge, we are the first to propose using the bounding box corners as a compact and effective representation for generalizable object pose estimation.
+In contrast, our approach innovatively uses bounding box corners as a compact and effective representation for generalizable object pose estimation.